-Prodhan et al. (2016a) have also been detected four insecticides (chlorpyrifos, cypermethrin, deltamethrin and indoxacarb) in cauliflower samples collected from different market places in Thessaloniki, Greece.
+Prodhan et al. (2016) has been developed and validated a multiresidue analytical method for the determination of pesticide residues in cauliflower collected from different market places in Thessaloniki, Greece.
+In this study, the liquid chromatography tandem mass spectrometry (LC-MS/MS) was used for the quantification of pesticide residues at trace levels.
 Among the 120 analyzed samples, 48 (40% of the total no. of samples) were found to have pesticide residues.
+The detected pesticides were chlorpyrifos, cypermethrin, deltamethrin and indoxacarb.